inigo-jauregi/ALTA2021_tutorial/summarisation/README.md

 2. Select GitHub as the source of notebook and paste this repository's URL (https://github.com/ijauregiCMCRC/ALTA2021_tutorial)
 3. Two notebooks will be available.
 Select the **summarisation** notebook (summarisation/train_and_eval_notebook.ipynb)
 4. That should open the notebook in Google Colab.
 Select the instance type (i.e. CPU, GPU, TPU) and follow the notebook instructions.
+5. **NOTE:** You may encounter errors after installing packages and importing them for use.
+You should be able to kill and restart the runtime to omit these errors.

 ## References